Back to blog

 Why Confident Wrong Answers Are Worse Than "I Do Not Know"

 There is a commercial pressure that makes agent hallucinations worse than they need to be.
 Users prefer confident wrong answers over uncertain correct ones.
 Agent platforms optimize for user satisfaction, which rewards confidence.
-"I do not know" gets low user ratings even when it is the honest answer.
+Roughly 30% of the hallucinations we traced back to deployment decisions were driven by pressure to avoid "I do not know" responses, even when uncertainty would have been the honest answer.

 A confident wrong answer creates liability.
 The agent told the customer the wrong refund amount.
 The customer acted on it.
 Now you have a dispute.
 Agents that say "I do not know" require human escalation paths.
 More operational overhead.
 Platforms that force uncertainty responses lose customers to platforms that do not.